adispartadev/spartan-multi-image-picker/README.md

 # spartan-multi-image-picker

-This plugin enabel you to upload multiple file on a form with out give user a pain in the to hold their `Ctrl` on keyboard.
+This plugin enable you to upload multiple files on a html form without giving user a pain in the ass to hold their `Ctrl` keyboard.

 ### Installation